Contact: Lucia von Reusner, Green Century Capital Management, 617-482-0800, email@example.com

 Green Century Capital Management is the investment advisor to the Green Century Funds and offers two environmentally and socially responsible funds, the Green Century Equity Fund and the Green Century Balanced Fund.
 Green Century works to curb climate change through fossil fuel free investing, reinvestment in sustainable companies, and advocating with companies to improve their environmental policies and supply chains.
 Green Century also is the only U.S. mutual fund company owned by environmental non-profits, the Public Interest Research Groups (PIRGs).

-*As of March 31, 2015, McDonald’s Corporation, Kellogg Company, The JM Smucker Company comprised 0.00% and 1.27%, 0.00% and 0.24%, 0.49% and 0.16% of the Green Century Balanced Fund and the Green Century Equity Fund, respectively.
-Other securities mentioned were not held in the portfolios as of March 31, 2015.
+*As of March 31, 2015, McDonald’s Corporation, Kellogg Company, and The JM Smucker Company comprised 0.00% and 1.27%, 0.00% and 0.24%, and 0.49% and 0.16% of the Green Century Balanced Fund and the Green Century Equity Fund, respectively.
+Other securities mentioned were not held in the portfolios of the Green Century Funds as of March 31, 2015.
 References to specific securities, which will change due to ongoing management of the Funds, should not be construed as a recommendation by the Funds, their administrator, or their distributor.